RihaanBH-1810/RapidRecall/README.md

 * Tapping on the tile will take the user to a flashcard view page,you can tap on the flascard to view the answer.
 * You can swipe through the flashcards.

+** A screen-recording of the app has been added in the recording folder